-(a) The parties agree to request the Senate to establish a Technology Transfer, Patents and Copyright Committee.
-Should Senate fail to establish such a Committee within two (2) months of the signing of this Collective Agreement the parties agree to create a continuing Technology Transfer, Patents and Copyright Committee, which shall be composed of two (2) members appointed by the employer and two (2) members appointed by the Association with the chairpersonship alternating between the employer's representatives and the Association's representatives at each successive meeting.
-The Committee shall meet at least twice annually or at the call of any two (2) members to:

-- (i) conduct such business as is referred to it; - (ii) consider proposals for modifications or changes in the patents and copyright Articles of this Collective Agreement; and, - (iii) mediate any disputes arising out of this Article as per 14.6(b) below.

-(b) For the purpose of this Collective Agreement, the complaint stage of a grievance pertaining to patents and copyright shall be referred to the Technology Transfer, Patents and Copyright Committee.
+- (a) The parties agree to request the Senate to establish an Innovation, Patents and Copyright Committee.
+Should Senate fail to establish such a Committee within two (2) months of the signing of this Collective Agreement the parties agree to create a continuing Innovation, Patents and Copyright Committee, which shall be composed of two (2) members appointed by the employer and two (2) members appointed by the Association with the chairpersonship alternating between the employer's representatives and the Association's representatives at each successive meeting.
+The Committee shall meet at least twice annually or at the call of any two (2) members to: - (i) conduct such business as is referred to it; - (ii) consider proposals for modifications or changes in Article 14 of this Collective Agreement; and, - (iii) mediate any disputes arising out of this Article as per 14.6(b) below. - (b) For the purpose of this Collective Agreement, the complaint stage of a grievance pertaining to innovation, patents and copyright shall be referred to the Innovation, Patents and Copyright Committee.
 If the Committee is unable to resolve the dispute, the remaining formal grievance and arbitration procedures provided for in Article 30 of this Collective Agreement shall apply.